HAKORADev/IMDER/README.md

 ### GUI Mode (Source Version)

 1. Launch: `python src/imder.py`
-2. Select processing mode from the dropdown (now with 9 options including **Missform**)
+2. Select processing mode from the dropdown (now with 10 options including **Drawer**)
 3. Choose resolution (start with 256×256 for speed)
+4. For **Drawer Mode**: Draw on canvas, then add target image
-4. Click "Add Media" on both panels to load images
+5. For other modes: Click "Add Media" on both panels to load images
-5. Optionally, use Rotate/Flip to adjust images
+6. Optionally, use Rotate/Flip to adjust images
-6. For advanced modes, use "Analyze Shapes" or draw custom masks
+7. For advanced modes, use "Analyze Shapes" or draw custom masks
-7. Enable audio options if desired
+8. Enable audio options if desired
-8. Click "Start Processing" to preview the animation
+9. Click "Start Processing" to preview the animation
-9. Export as PNG, MP4, GIF, or with synchronized audio
+10. Export as PNG, MP4, GIF, or with synchronized audio

 ### CLI Mode (Source Version)